Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 "OK," the lady responded, then continued.
 "I'll have supper on when you get home Gil.

 Gil froze at the deep recollection of a lady with that unique voice, the same manner of speaking, that same way of calling him Gil.
-A thousand questions pelted his mind like angry hail as it stripped the leaves off tender cotton stalks in these here parts.
+A thousand questions pelted his mind like the angry hail which would strip the leaves off tender cotton stalks in mere seconds around these here parts.

 Gil pushed the bill of his cap back as he stooped over enough to peer into the window of the truck.
 It was rolled about halfway down, the usual position of an ancient old relic of a truck less refrigeration such as this.